ssunflower/MutilKeyMap.js/README.md

-# a simple mutil key map written in JavaScript #
+# a simple multi key map written in JavaScript #
 # usages: #

     var m = new MutilKeyMap()